 There are some exceptions to SSP including if you’re self-employed or on maternity leave.
 For more information, you can read Citizens Advice’s guide on checking if you can get sick pay.

-To help, we’ve got our very own benefits calculator that can help you make sure you’re not missing out on any additional support.
+To help, we’ve got a benefits calculator that can help you make sure you’re not missing out on any additional support.
 Our in-depth guide on benefits and debt is another great place to find more information on this topic including the different types of benefits in the UK and if being in debt impacts benefits.

 We understand that being open about debt isn’t easy, but asking for help is a good place to start if you’re struggling.
 For help with this, our blog on how to talk to a loved one about debt includes tips and conversation starters.
 There are also lots of organisations you can turn to who offer free and independent advice and support.